 You've got to push, pedal and be there for it to work.
 The pedal car, like motivation, can be labor intensive.

 Inspiration is the race car.

-My guess is that you'd pick the race car over the pedal car, right?
-You want that power and strength on your team, but how do you get more of that?
-How do you inspire your team to create more race car power?
+You want race car power and strength on your team, but how do you get more of that?
+How do you inspire your team?
+Here are a few resources that will help: